SOFIA Science Data Archive: Images

 Orientation

-Under "Orientation", you can control whether the coordinates are in Galactic or Equatorial J2000 (RA/Dec).
-This can be used in conjunction with the image readout and/or the coordinate layer button (both described in the visualization section)
+Under "Orientation", you can control whether the coordinates are in Galactic, Equatorial J2000 (RA/Dec), or Ecliptic J2000.
+This basically is a quick way to orient which way is up on your screen.
+Note that this can be used in conjunction with the image readout and/or the coordinate overlay layers button.

 Center Galactic